wjrforcyber/Yin/README.md

 Yin contains operation on truth table, it is separated from the graph based optimization library.
 Truth table, especially bit-level based technique will be extended here in this library.
 As for STP(Semi-tensor product) based example, please refer to [Zilib](https://github.com/wjrforcyber/Zi).

+> [!CAUTION]
+> Sanitize check is turned on, if mem error/leak exists, PR won't be accepted.

 ## Build
 ```
 mkdir build